-The day-to-day management of the condition is extensive and exhausting.
-Zali has a pump connected to her chest which administers medication to ensure her arteries remain dilatated and to allow oxygen to flow around her body.
-If the pump stops working, Zali has just 15-30 minutes to fix it before she can go into respiratory distress.
+Zali’s diagnosis has left her with a pump constantly connected to her chest, administering medication to ensure that oxygen flows around her body.
+If the pump stops, Zali has just 15-30 minutes to fix it before she can go into respiratory distress.

-In a year disrupted by COVID-19, Zali has had time to reflect.
-She is now more comfortable living with her condition, and with the limitations forced upon her.
+Zali has moved to Brisbane to have better access to her treatment and a year of COVID-19 disruption has given her time to reflect.
+She has gradually adjusted to living with her condition, and the limitations forced upon her.

-“I hope that one day I can go back to doing the things I did when I was younger, before I got sick.
-I want to dance again, it used to make me really happy.”
+“I hope that one day I can go back to doing the things I did when I was younger … I want to dance again, it used to make me really happy.”